Board Updated on Critical County Transportation Issues

 Transit access and service on this portion of I-95/395 are critical to relieving congestion and addressing the needs of numerous military installations along the project corridor.
 There is a one-time commitment of $195 million for transit services from the Public-Private Transportation Act, which allows VDOT to partner with the private sector to build roads more efficiently.

-Residential Parking — The briefing
+Residential Parking — The

-of life, safety, aesthetics, and the potential impact of more
+quality of life, safety, aesthetics, and the potential impact of more

 restrictions on small business owners, and businesses in general.

 Recent state legislation (HB 1694) as well as an opinion from the state